youngd24/ThinClient/Wyse/7000/README.md

 The quad-core 7020 version _might_ do ok for that, again, a bit maybe.
 I have it running on a Pi 4 and it works decently for 1 stream decode though it's a bit slow for that.
 I might test this out when I get a 7020 and see how it does.

+### Octoprint

+I suspect it would work wonderfully for Octoprint on your 3D printer though I really like having a Pi 3 for that.
+It's small enough it can be mounted right on the 3D printer and not have a lot of extra cabling laying around.
+A 7000 in this use case would be a bit messy on the cabling side.

 ## Other Resources

 * [Parky Towers](https://www.parkytowers.me.uk/thin/wyse/z/zx0q/).
 Great site with all sorts of thin client info, I found the information there quite helpful.